-(3) A covered Dependent Child who reaches the limiting age and is Totally Disabled, incapable of self-sustaining employment by reason of mental or physical handicap, primarily dependent upon the covered Employee for support and maintenance and unmarried.
+(3) A covered Dependent Child who reaches the limiting age and is Totally Disabled, unmarried, incapable of self-support because of intellectual or developmental disability or physical handicap, primarily dependent upon the covered Employee for support and maintenance and unmarried.
 The Plan Administrator may require, at reasonable intervals, continuing proof of the Total Disability and dependency.